 When our work began, innovative tools for the screening and treatment of cervical cancer were in limited use in just a handful of low- and middle-income countries.
 Our focus on developing and implementing successful models of care has led most of our project countries to adopt tools into their national guidelines.
-Our goal is to bring additional partners on board to take effective programming to scale in all lower-resourced settings, to enable access to lifesaving cervical cancer screening and treatment for millions of women.
+Our goal is to bring additional partners on board to take effective programming to scale in all lower-resourced settings, to enable access to life-saving cervical cancer screening and treatment for millions of women.

-- Over 1.6 million women in 14 countries across three continents have been screened for cervical cancer through our initiatives, with over 50% of those who received an HPV test opting for self-collection.
-These programs have trained tens of thousands of health workers and greatly expanded the number of health care facilities offering lifesaving screening and preventive treatment. - Negotiations secured a 40% reduction in the price of HPV tests and a 45% reduction in the price of thermal ablation devices. - Through a catalytic procurement of over 6000 thermal ablation devices, we secured the introduction and adoption of this critical tool in 28 countries - one-fifth of all low- and middle-income countries globally.
-Notably, health authorities have placed over 85% of deployed devices at primary (48%) or secondary (37%) health facilities, shifting treatment from centralized tertiary care and thus improving access. - Over 88% of women treated through our cervical cancer prevention programs who tested positive for precancer have received follow-up treatment.
+- Nearly 1.5 million women in 14 countries across three continents have been screened for cervical cancer through our initiatives, with over 50% of those who received an HPV test opting for self-collection.
+These programs have trained tens of thousands of health workers and greatly expanded the number of healthcare facilities offering lifesaving screening and preventive treatment. - Negotiations secured a 40% reduction in the price of HPV tests and a 45% reduction in the price of thermal ablation devices. - Through a catalytic procurement of over 6000 thermal ablation devices, we secured the introduction and adoption of this critical tool in one-fifth of all low- and middle-income countries globally. - Over 85% of women treated through our cervical cancer prevention programs who tested positive for pre-cancer have received follow-up treatment.